SparkDevNetwork/Rock/RockWeb/Readme.txt

+Rock McKinley 5.5

++ Updated the RockUpdate block to deal with servers that are reporting the .Net framework incorrectly.

 Rock McKinley 5.4

 + Fixed issue with CalendarLava block not using correct date range when the Date Range filter is used (Fixes #1771).